Rool Svelte

 const rool = createRool();

-rool.init(); // Process auth callbacks (call on app startup)rool.login('My App'); // Redirect to login pagerool.logout(); // Clear auth state and close all channelsrool.destroy(); // Clean up all resourcesClient State
+rool.init(); // Process auth callbacks (call on app startup)rool.login('My App'); // Redirect to login pagerool.signup('My App'); // Redirect to signup pagerool.verify(token); // Sign in from an email verification link (used by the official Rool app)rool.logout(); // Clear auth state and close all open spacesrool.destroy(); // Clean up all resourcesClient State

 <script> // All properties are reactive $state // rool.authenticated → boolean | null // rool.spaces → RoolSpaceInfo[] | undefined // rool.spacesLoading → boolean // rool.spacesError → Error | null // rool.connectionState → 'connected' | 'disconnected' | 'reconnecting' // rool.userStorage → Record<string, unknown></script>